 Best Bets: Colorado Wildflower Hikes

-Bighorn Creek Trail, VailHead to Eagles Nest Wilderness in East Vail and hike up and out of the Vail Valley on Bighorn Creek Trail, a 7.6-mile wildflower-erupting trail.
+Bighorn Creek Trail, VailHead to Eagles Nest Wilderness in East Vail and hike up and out of the Vail Valley on Bighorn Creek Trail, a 7.6-mile wildflower hike that erupts with glorious color.
 Meander through vivacious meadows and quiet aspen stands, soaking in views of the jagged Gore Range and stopping for a picnic at the old Bighorn Cabin approximately three miles in along the old mining route.
 Enjoy photo ops with Vail Mountain and Mount of the Holy Cross and trek upward through pine forest and around switchbacks as you gain 2,000 feet in elevation before topping out at an old homestead in a high-alpine meadow.

-Cathy Fromme Prairie, Fort CollinsThe Cathy Fromme Fossil Creek Trail ia a naturalist’s haven.
+Cathy Fromme Prairie, Fort CollinsThe Cathy Fromme Fossil Creek Trail is a naturalist’s haven.
 It lies in south Fort Collins between Shields Street and Taft Hill Road and offers a 5-mile round-trip stroll across a rolling prairie.
-A paved handicap-accessible trail provides easy access to wildflower viewing, unfolding in waves of blue flax, evening primrose, wild rose, sulphur flower, western wallflower, Nuttall’s violet, milkweeds, beardtongues and more.
+A paved handicap-accessible trail provides easy access to wildflower viewing, unfolding in waves of blue flax, evening primrose, wild rose, sulfur flower, western wallflower, Nuttall’s violet, milkweeds, beardtongues and more.
 A bulletin board at the trailhead provides handy wildflower identification sheets to reference as you stroll.
 Parents: This is a great hike for young children.
 Make a game of it and see how many different colors or types of flowers they can spot.

 Rabbit Ears Peak Trail, Steamboat SpringsThis trail—named for the once prominent bunny-ear-shaped pinnacle rock that has since faded with age and erosion—reveals impressive wildflower blooms each July and August.
 Embark on the 5.5-mile round-trip hike for classic sun-drenched Colorado meadows and a quick stop for a picnic at the Dumont Lake campground.
 The moderate out-and-back trail winds up brilliant hillsides and tops out at 10,651 feet.
 Be forewarned: The last segment of the trail challenges hikers with a rock scramble approaching the summit.
 Avoid climbing on the “ears” at the peak—they’re a little unstable.

-Lost Lake via Hessie Trail - Nederland, CO.A 4-mile, out-and-back wildflower hike starts at the Hessie Trail and ends at Lost Lake, which will show off some of the meadows and forestlands of the area, and of course, the wildflowers that grow in abundance there.
+Lost Lake via Hessie Trail - Nederland, CO.A 4-mile, out-and-back wildflower hike starts at the Hessie Trail and ends at Lost Lake, which will show off some of the meadows and forestlands of the area and, of course, the wildflowers that grow in abundance there.

 Ice Lakes - Silverton, CO.